jefo2k/python-daily-pills/README.md

 - [Day 014 - Built-in Data Structures (Part 2): Dictionaries](./pills/day-014)
 - [Day 015 - Pretty Print a Dictionary in Python](./pills/day-015)

+## Contributing

+If you are interested in contributing for this project, please check for the instructions [here](./CONTRIBUTING.md).

 ## References

 - [realpython](https://realpython.com)